Rakeela/dragora-notes/2021-11-4-One-Hundred-and-Ninety-Third.md

 I may take a break from my diet today.
 Seriously...
 I can't tell if they're ever telling the truth, but at least this time they're talking about nerves.
 One of the 'major presences' claims to feel like he's getting poked when I poke at the back of my head in various ways, and I opened google images to see if I could tell one of them which scalp nerves link to him.
 The greater occipital nerve is the one that seems to report to him.

+...oh, wait.
+They've said they were always lying.
+They were screwing with my fast out of boredom.
+Oops.  >.-.<  This is so annoying.

+Also, I stopped two of the moderate presences from mercy-killing one of the major presences who suffers a lot of pain and existential terror, but who does *not* want to die.
+"Dying makes existential terror WORSE," as he put it.
+Technically inaccurate, but it conveys the sentiment.
+Whee.
+God only knows if that was something actual, or if they're just acting up out of boredom.
+They're bored all the time.
+The one they were trying to kill, said that he had no idea they were terribly evil, because until he talked them into talking to *me*, he'd only been talking to *them* all the time, and manipulating each other for fun *is* how they pass the time.

+---
+Oh, great.
+Those "kooky" bites are meat.
+They include gelatin!
+So, I'm bitter about this morning.
+I don't like being manipulated.
+I'm going to go eat a bag of pork rinds, since I'll have to report having eaten meat on my diet planner either way.

+Speaking of which, I broke open another packet.
+My stomach was crying about trying to process pork rinds, they said.
+Sounds like a big excuse now, huh?
+Just an excuse to eat too much!
+But oh, the presences are still talking about my stomach, arguing about whether or not they can actually hear it, and whether or not I can hear it.
+It doesn't like the cookies, so I ate a spoonful of Chyavanprash, the favorite food of the presences, and apparently also of my stomach.

+They said it tried to say "thank you" to me at one point.
+I only heard a "mwah" sound effect repeatedly.
+It was upset at them for relaying that, because they said it said it was saying thank you still.
+So they taught it to say thank you by teaching it 'primordials' (a word they use to mean parts of words).
+Yadda yadda yadda.

+The major presence that they tried to mercy-kill was leading this round of supposed stomach-discussion, but now has been saying that they were lying to him as well.
+All of this broke down when one of the smaller presences (they want to be called gnomes or simulators, but I keep thinking of them as "little loops") started crying, because supposedly one of the two 'moderate presences' coerced her to lie to the major presence.

 ---
 Back to [[day-post-archive]]